rikonaka/pcapture-rs/README.md

 ### [pcap](https://crates.io/crates/pcap)

+Why not use pcap to capture packets?

+The first is that when capturing from the "any" device, or from one of those other devices, in Linux, the pcap doesn't supply the link-layer header for the real "hardware protocol" like Ethernet, but instead supplies a fake link-layer header for this pseudo-protocol.
+The [reference 1](https://wiki.wireshark.org/SLL) and [reference 2](https://stackoverflow.com/questions/51358018/linux-cooked-capture-in-packets).

+![pcap problem](./images/pcap_problem.png)

+I have tried running the software from root, but the pseudo header still exists, so I gave up using the pcap library and turned to writing my [own](https://github.com/rikonaka/pcapture-rs).

 It is undeniable that `libpcap` is indeed a very powerful library, but its rust encapsulation `pcap` seems a bit unsatisfactory.

-The first is that when using `pcap` to capture traffic, I cannot get any data on the data link layer (it uses a fake data link layer data).
-I tried to increase the executable file's permissions to root, but I still got a fake data link layer header, as shown in the figure below (this is actually an important reason for launching this project).

-![pcap problem](./images/pcap_problem.png)

 Secondly, this `pcap` library does not support filters, which is easy to understand.
 In order to implement packet filtering, we have to implement these functions ourselves (it will be very uncomfortable to use).